BoBch27/firevault-go/README.md

 ```
 - `StartAt` - Returns a new `Query` that specifies that results should start at the document with the given field values.
 Should be called with one field value for each OrderBy clause, in the order that they appear.
 	- *Expects*:
-		- value: A varying number of `interface{}` values used to filter out results.
+		- values: A varying number of `interface{}` values used to filter out results.
 	- *Returns*:
 		- A new `Query` instance.
 ```go